Crosstalk-mitigated microelectronic control for optically-active spins: Introduction

-The field of quantum computing, underscored by demonstrations of computational quantum advantages \cite{arute2019quantum,zhong2020quantum}, has shifted towards engineering scalable systems, both in terms of qubit quality \cite{evered2023high} and quantity \cite{kjaergaard2020superconducting}.
+The field of quantum computing, underscored by demonstrations of computational quantum advantages \cite{arute2019quantum,zhong2020quantum}, has shifted towards engineering scalable systems, both in terms of qubit quality (coherent gate operations \cite{evered2023high}) and quantity ($>$ 1 million qubits) \cite{kjaergaard2020superconducting, fowler2012surface}.

 To scale up, the key advantage of solid-state systems is the prospect of achieving close packing of qubits considering energy efficiency and space constraints in cryogenic operations.
 However, for large-scale systems, performance becomes limited by classical control and wiring \cite{gambetta2020ibm, bravyi2022future}, especially when close packing brings with it the problem of qubit crosstalk between neighbouring controls.
-A crosstalk-free electronic architecture is therefore required in which qubits and their associated control lines scale with forward compatibility.
+Without microwave crosstalk mitigation, two identical qubits have to be separated by millimetres, which prohibits placing more than a few qubits on the same chip (5 mm by 5mm) and scalability in any sense.

 A variety of control signals for quantum systems fall in the megahertz to gigahertz-frequency domain \cite{kurizki2015quantum, riste2020microwave}.
 These systems range from superconducting transmon qubits to spin qubits in solid-state systems and trapped ions \cite{bardin2021microwaves,brecht2016multilayer, lekitsch2017blueprint} where two-level systems are addressed by microwave pulses.
 Progress on crosstalk mitigation has been made particularly in superconducting qubits \cite{spring2022high}, however these designs are not directly adaptable to qubits with optical access such as colour centres in diamond, 2D materials, and trapped ions.
 Close proximity of metallic structures to optics enhances scattering and loss of photons, posing a significant challenge.
-Previous work in trapped ions \cite{piltz2014trapped} employed gradient fields to give unique frequency addressability to each qubit, preventing crosstalk.
-For solid-state defects, recent work proposed alternative spin driving schemes with strain-tunable electrodes \cite{wang2023field} and electromechanical control \cite{clark2024nanoelectromechanical} to achieve localised control fields.
-Nevertheless, requiring distinct microwave frequencies per qubit is experimentally costly and mechanical control is challenging to fabricate.